Azure/AzureStack-QuickStart-Templates/201-comprehensive-linux-vm/README.md

 # [IaaS Linux VM Comprehensive Resources]

-This template deploys a Linux VM and also uses customscript, VMLinuxAccess and Docker Extensions
+This template deploys a Linux VM and also uses customscript, VMLinuxAccess, Docker, Linux Diagnostic and OSPatchingforLinux Extensions

 ## Prerequisites